ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 2. Observable by dictionary attribute.
 All instances of this attribute become observables.
 The generated observables include the attribute values.
 3. Observable by object.
 All attributes of this object type become observables.
 The generated observables do _not_ include a value.
 4. Observable by event class attribute.
 The attribute in the event class or its subtypes become an observable.
 Note that these are attributes defined at the base of the event, and not in nested structures.
 Also note that the attribute type can be any valid attribute type: a primitive, a primitive subtype, or an object.
 5. Observable by object attribute.
-The attribute in the all instances of the object or its subtypes become observables.
+The attribute in all instances of the object or its subtypes become observables.
 Note that these are attributes defined at the base of the object, and not in nested structures.
 Also note that the attribute type can be any valid attribute type: a primitive, a primitive subtype, or an object.
 6. Observable by class-specific attribute path.
 Attributes on the specified attributes path become observables.
-(The plural wording is used because a path element may refer to an array, resulting on multiple observables.)
+(The plural wording is used because a path element may refer to an array, resulting in multiple observables.)

-In all cases, the definition of an observable is a integer number of OCSF type `integer_t`, a 32-bit signed integer.
+In all cases, the definition of an observable is an integer number of OCSF type `integer_t`, a 32-bit signed integer.
 This number becomes the `observable` object's `type_id` value.
 The only values with a special meaning are the typical OCSF enum integer values of `0` (Unknown) and `99` (Other).
 There is no other special meaning or special ranges of values.

 As with most things in OCSF, these definitions can be in the base of the core schema, one of the core schema extensions, or any other private extension (those extensions outside of the core schema).